|

 and Horton both singled.
 Jim Northrup then hit

-a long drive to center field, where the 7-time
+a long drive to center field, where the seven-time

 Gold Glove winning Curt Flood misjudged the ball,

-and it went over his head scoring what would be
+and it went over his head, scoring what would

-This is the cap Flood had on when the ball sailed
+This cap was worn by Flood when the ball sailed

 number, 21.